rpav/c2ffi/README.md

 # c2ffi

-This is a tool for extracting definitions from C headers for use with foreign function call interfaces.
+This is a tool for extracting definitions from C and Objective C headers for use with foreign function call interfaces.
 For instance:

 ```c
 #define FOO (1 << 2)